Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ## Testing components

 Now that we have managed to set up Jest and run a very simple test, it is time find out how to test components.
 As we know, testing components requires a way to serialize a component's render output and simulate firing different kind of events, such as pressing a button.
-For these purposes there is the[Testing Library](https://testing-library.com/docs/intro) family, which provides libraries for testing user interface components in different platforms.
+For these purposes there is the [Testing Library](https://testing-library.com/docs/intro) family, which provides libraries for testing user interface components in different platforms.
 All of these libraries share similar API for testing user interface components in a user-centric way.
 One of these libraries is the [Native Testing Library](https://testing-library.com/docs/native-testing-library/intro), which we will use for testing our React Native components.
 Before getting into the details, let's install the package:

 ```shell
 npm install --save-dev @testing-library/react-native